rriley/qu-thesis/README.md

 Patches
 -------
 If you have patches that you think would improve the quality of the template, please submit them!
-The easiest way is to make a Github account, clone the repo, make your changs, and submit a pull request.
+The easiest way is to make a Github account, fork the repo, make your changes, and submit a pull request.
+If that sounds too complicated, just email me your changes.

 Credits
 -------
 This template is based on a Princeton University template designed by Jeffrey Scott Dwoskin.

-It was modified and updated for the Qatar University format by Ryan Riley.
+It was modified and updated for the Qatar University format by Ryan Riley <ryan.riley@qu.edu.qa>.